tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

-To incorporate a priority-based flexible and performant mempool in Tendermint Core, we will introduce new fields, `priority` and `sender`, into the `ResponseCheckTx` type and augment the existing mempool data structure to facilitate prioritization of uncommitted transactions in addition to extended functionality such as replace-by-priority and allowing multiple transactions to exist from the same sender with varying priorities.
+To incorporate a priority-based flexible and performant mempool in Tendermint Core, we will introduce new fields, `priority` and `sender`, into the `ResponseCheckTx` type.

+We will introduce a new versioned mempool reactor, `v1` and assume an implicit version of the current mempool reactor as `v0`.
+In the new `v1` mempool reactor, we largely keep the functionality the same as `v0` except we augment the underlying data structures.
+Specifically, we keep a mapping of senders to transaction objects.
+On top of this mapping, we index transactions to provide the ability to efficiently gossip and reap transactions by priority.

 ## Detailed Design